Choosing your ITRS Analytics deployment

 Scenario: Your ClickHouse workload grows steadily from 500GB to several terabytes of data over time.

-With BYOC, storage is decoupled from individual nodes.
-Kubernetes ensures that persistent volumes follow the workload as pods are rescheduled, and extendable storage classes allow volumes to grow seamlessly as data increases.
+In a Bring Your Own (Kubernetes) Cluster (BYOC) environment, storage is decoupled from individual nodes.
+Kubernetes ensures that persistent volumes move with pods as they are rescheduled, and extensible storage classes allow volumes to grow seamlessly as data increases.

-Embedded Cluster deployments, however, rely solely on local node storage.
-If a node becomes unavailable, the associated workloads cannot be rescheduled elsewhere, causing the system to run in a degraded state until the original node is restored.
+In Embedded Cluster (EC) deployments, storage is tied to local node disks.
+If a node becomes unavailable, the workloads depending on that node cannot be rescheduled elsewhere, and the system may operate in a degraded state until the node is restored.

 Deploying secure workloads on tuned platforms Copied